zacjmurphy/DarkRefined/README.md

 <details>
   <summary>3️⃣ - <i>Why do I still notice visual bugs and inconsistencies?</i></summary>

 - Are you using Jellyfin Media Player?
-That is why.
-JMP seems to be using a different or probably an older version of web engine.
+If yes, JMP seems to be using a different or probably an older version of web engine.
 I am working on adding workarounds, but the progress is slow.
 - Are you not using JMP and still facing issues?
 See the 4th point below.
 </details>